yetisoftworks/MeshyDB.SDK/docs/api/users.rst

 -----------
-Update User
+Update Myself
 -----------
-Update a specific  user based on supplied object.
+Update details about the logged in user.

 .. tabs::